ShadowShahriar/telegram-bot/Readme.md

     npm run test-general
     ```

-    Now the bot should start sending messages, photos, and videos to your telegram account.
+    Now the bot should start sending messages, photos, and videos to your Telegram account.

 ## License